COS301-SE-2024/Dispute-Resolution-Engine/docs/help-page-md/helppage.md

 The system communicates and notifies relevant parties primerily via email.
 Hence, all important events and status changes, that pertain to a case you are involved with, will trigger a relevant email notification to be send to the parties.

-## If I want to file a case/dispute, Do all participants need to have a registered account?
+## If I want to file a case/dispute, do all participants need to have a registered account?

+The answer is yes, all parties that participate in the dispute will need to have a registered account.
+This is to aid in ensuring fairness throughout the dispute resolution process, by allowing us to accoractely "record-keep" events and communications petaining to a case.

 ## After my case/dispute moves to into a state ready for mediation/arbitration/concilation?